 The cost of having a survey completed can vary significantly depending on the type of project and where the land is located.

 What can push up surveying costs is the volume and complexity of the survey.
 For example, a land or property developer keen to subdivide lots or sections will pay a lot more than someone selling their home and updating their deed.

 Another consideration is if you need a floodplain assessment completed, that will also raise the cost of the survey.

 Get referrals from local real estate agents and compare surveying fees before committing to the service.

 When You Get Bad News

-Many home sellers try to avoid having surveys done based on the fear that they might receive bad news.
+Many home sellers try to avoid having surveys done based on the fear of receiving bad news.
 Perhaps they’ll discover an easement on their property or that their lot isn’t as big as the previous seller indicated.
-When it comes to surveying, the ugly truth will always be better than a pretty lie.
+The ugly truth will always be better than a pretty lie when it comes to surveying.
 Knowing what you’re dealing with can help you plan accordingly.